prakhar290/hackerrank-ccip-programs/README.md

-# hackerrank-ccip-programs
+# Hackerrank-CCIP-Programs

-in this repository we are given some problems on hacker rank from our faculty and seniors
+In this repository we are given some problems on hacker rank from our faculty and seniors of *KIET Group of Institutions, Ghaziabad*